Child friendly wineries in McLaren Vale

 The cellar door has wonderful view of McLaren Vale with a huge deck and plenty of space between tables and chairs.
 It caters for live music on Sundays.
 There’s also a grassed area a few steps down from the tasting room with comfy bean bags.
 In addition to this, there is a huge lawn up and at the back with barbeques (you need to book in advance to use the BBQs).
 Again very knowledgeable staff.
 You pay $5 to taste ($15 for the Premium Tasting) which is then deducted from the total cost when you buy a bottle of wine.

 This cellar door is intimate with a sofa just opposite the tasting bench which goes the length of the tasting room.
 The couch is a great spot for your children to sit while they watch their favourite cartoons or play games on an iPad.
 So it leaves the parent/guardian the flexibility to taste through a flight of wines and be within metres of them.
 I really love the Italian grape varieties produced here; Nero d’Avola, Sangiovese, Barbera.
+We met Andrew when we first visited and loved it so much we went back a few weeks later, meeting with Joy, tasting through the range again and buying a few more Barberas.

 Since the launch of The Cube just over one year ago, no doubt the visitor numbers have increased.
 It is an interesting piece of construction not just from the outside but the inside too.
 It costs $10 per person including children so you may decide you don’t want to pay for your little treasures who are